Color psychology: Age

 Children's toys for younger age groups are often marketed based on color, but as the age group increases, color becomes less gender-stereotyped.
 In general many toys become gender neutral and hence adopt gender-neutral colors.
 In the United States it is common to associate baby girls with pink and baby boys with blue.
 This difference in young children is a learned difference rather than an inborn one.
 Research has looked at the preference of young children, ages 7 months to 5 years, for small objects in different colors.
 The results showed that by the age of 2–2.5 years socially constructed gendered colors affects children's color preference, where girls prefer pink and boys avoid pink, but show no preference for other colors.

 Contrary to the adult fondness for blue, in children yellow is the most favored color, perhaps owing to its associations with happiness.
 However, children like colors they find to be pleasant and comforting and their preferences don't change much, while adult color preference is usually easily influenced.
 Slightly older children who have developed a sense of favorite color often tend to pick items that are in that color.

+Children's perceptions for color may be seen in a preference for a certain color of a food.
+The taste perceptions of all colors are not all the same with children and adults.
+"Each primary color has its own specific taste and the taste of secondary colors is a common taste of their constituent primary colors."
+Primary colors such as red and yellow, would indicate a similar taste when comparing pink and orange in a red/pink and yellow/orange pairing.
+It is perceived that infants prefer the pastel pinks and blues that are considered traditionally pleasant for a babies room.
+Busy patterns and strong colors in an infant's room is thought to contribute to hyperactivity, lack of sleep, and restlessness.
+Color priming and infants could be an example of acquired distinctiveness, which is one form of learning that suggests one source of information can predict the outcome, and any future associations with a color could be altered by the nature of this relation.
+Still, in other research, using pastels or neutral colors can affect the infant's perception to recognize color and give a better insight into their world of color psychology.

 Ecological valence theory has been cited as a possible reason for differences in color preferences between adults and infants.
 Because adults have more associations between colors and objects or places from life experiences, their preferences change as they get older.